-- Students file a Doctoral Practicum Application Form (see Appendix F, p.
-29) with the Program Coordinator by March 15th for practicum to begin the fall semester or for summer session.
-If March 15th falls on Saturday, Sunday, or a holiday, the application is to be submitted on the previous Friday. - 2.
+- 1. Students file a Doctoral Practicum Application Form (see Appendix F, p.
+29) with the Program Coordinator for practicum to begin the fall semester or for summer session. - 2.
 After presenting the practicum application (with vita/resume) to the Program Coordinator, an interview must be scheduled with Program Coordinator to discuss your practicum readiness and interests. - 3.
-Guidance and assistance will by provided by the Program Coordinator to students in their search for a practicum that offers goodness of fit to student interests, program goals and philosophy, availability of client contact, and appropriateness of various sites.
+Guidance and assistance will be provided by the Program Coordinator to students in their search for a practicum that offers goodness of fit to student interests, program goals and philosophy, availability of client contact, and appropriateness of various sites.
 Among the efforts made to assist students in their search for a practicum are: - providing a listing of appropriate practicum sites with addresses and phone numbers (Appendix A, p.
 18), - making phone calls to sites to endorse students, and - remaining available to consult and support students in their pursuits of a practicum.
 It is important for a student to realize that at times, you may be the only student to interview at a given site.
 At other times, you may be one of several students to interview at a given site. - 4.
 You are required to interview with a site you are considering (and which is considering you).
 The interview is a time when you will have an opportunity to ""look over" the site.
 For example, you will want to know the kinds of clients you would be seeing, type and amount of on-site supervision, special requirements (e.g., mandatory staffings or required in-service training), and amount and distribution of required on-site time (e.g., how many days of the week, day and evening hours, how time can be scheduled around your classes, etc.). - 5.
 Although the Program Coordinator and members of the faculty provide guidance and support in the practicum search, it remains the ultimate responsibility of the student to secure placement in a practicum.